FinalProject-2021/Housing_Valuation/README.md

 We plan to use Python for data cleaning, JSON or a csv to store indicator data, a Flask application to generate the user's query response, and select visualization tools (perhaps Tableau, but Plotly if needed).
 We will deploy the project to Heroku.

+*Note: After working with the project, we found that deploying only to Tableau suited the needs of the visualizations.

 ## Data Sources & Helpful Links
 * [UCI ML Repo - Real estate valuation](https://archive.ics.uci.edu/ml/datasets/Real+estate+valuation+data+set)
 * [Federal Housing Finance Agency - House Price Index](https://www.fhfa.gov/DataTools/Downloads/Pages/House-Price-Index-Datasets.aspx)